15 min read

 I did not start with a technical architecture.
 I started with a question: what does this product actually do, and for whom?
 The answer took weeks of research, failed experiments, and constant iteration to find.

-The market data confirmed the urgency.
-Research showed 60% of searches completing without a click, and AI Overviews causing 34.5% CTR drops for top-ranking pages.
-The industry was splitting into two speeds: organizations adapting their content for machine consumption were capturing disproportionate value, while those relying on traditional keyword strategies were becoming invisible.
-We validated demand through keyword research, ran the positioning through SWOT and Porter’s Five Forces with a business model workshop at Tetuan Valley, and stress-tested the thesis with investors.
+The market data confirmed the urgency: 60% of searches completing without a click, AI Overviews causing 34.5% CTR drops for top-ranking pages.
+We validated demand through keyword research, ran the positioning through SWOT and Porter’s Five Forces at Tetuan Valley, and stress-tested the thesis with investors.
+The user insight was equally clear: developers had no good tooling.
+SEO tools were built for marketers.
+Developers who needed crawlable, structured, AI-readable content were writing custom scripts or stitching together fragmented APIs.

 Developer interview synthesis board showing four research clusters — workflow friction, output format needs, strategic confusion, and adoption path — with key quotes from 12 interviews and three synthesized insights

-But they hit a ceiling.
-The core product was not a visual experience.
-The user I was designing for does not open a web app to process files — they run a command in a terminal, pipe it into their CI/CD pipeline, or call an API from a script.
-No prototyping tool could simulate that workflow.
+I built the first prototypes fast using AI prototyping tools — Lovable, v0, Base44, Vercel.
+Useful for testing visual concepts and conversation starters with potential users.
+But they hit a ceiling: the core product was not a visual experience.
+The user I was designing for runs commands in a terminal, not a web app.
 The proof-of-concepts taught me what the product was not: it was not a dashboard.

 The inflection point: from prototype to product